Understanding Apple's Unusual Options Activity | Benzinga

 Understanding Apple's Unusual Options Activity

-On Tuesday, shares of Apple (NASDAQ:AAPL) saw unusual options activity.
-After the option alert, the stock price moved up to $145.63.
+Shares of Apple (NASDAQ:AAPL) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $146.25.

 - Option Type: SWEEP